M-rcus/yiff-dl/README.md

 This application is kind of created as a quick-and-dirty implementation.
 While I'd like to spend more time cleaning up the structure of the code, I'm more focused on having a working application (as there aren't any that work that well IMO).

-Pull requests are welcome if you'd like to refactor parts (or all!) of the application. :smiley:
+Pull requests are welcome if you'd like to refactor parts (or all!) of the application. 😃

 ## Installation